The Best German Shows to Learn German With

 Tatort

-Germany’s longest-running crime series.
+Germany's longest-running crime series.
 Every episode takes place in a different city, with a different investigative team, so it never gets stale.
-It’s crime drama mixed with social commentary, and it reflects regional speech and current events surprisingly well.
+It's crime drama with social commentary, reflecting regional speech and current events.
 A staple of Sunday evening TV in Germany.

 Dark

-If you’re into time travel and don’t mind losing track of who’s related to whom, Dark is fantastic.
-It’s complex, moody, and has been praised internationally.
+If you like time travel and can handle complex relationships, Dark is great.
 Subtitles highly recommended, at least for the first few episodes.
-You’ll learn advanced vocabulary and get pulled into a plot that respects your intelligence.
+You'll learn advanced vocabulary and get pulled into a plot that respects your intelligence.

 Dogs of Berlin

 Two mismatched Berlin cops investigate the murder of a Turkish-German football star.
-It’s dark, intense, and touches on real issues—racism, corruption, organized crime.
+It's dark, intense, and touches on real issues—racism, corruption, organized crime.
 Not for kids.
-Expect rough language, but very authentic street-level German.
+Expect rough language and authentic street German.

 Das Boot

 Set in WWII, this drama follows a German U-boat crew and a resistance sympathizer on land.
-It’s more about people and pressure than war itself.
-Language-wise, it’s serious and formal, often military or political.
-Great for advanced learners who want to move beyond casual conversation.
+It focuses on people and pressure, not just war.
+Language-wise, it's serious and formal, often military or political.
+Good for advanced learners wanting to go beyond casual conversation.

 Der Tatortreiniger (Crime Scene Cleaner)